core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### AEAD Algorithm ## {#ssec-common-context-aead-alg}

-The AEAD Algorithm (see {{Section 3.1 of RFC8613}}) SHALL identify the COSE AEAD algorithm to use for encryption when messages are protected using the pairwise mode (see {{sec-pairwise-protection}}).
+The AEAD Algorithm (see {{Section 3.1 of RFC8613}}) SHALL identify the COSE AEAD algorithm to use for encryption and decryption when messages are protected using the pairwise mode (see {{sec-pairwise-protection}}).
 This algorithm MUST provide integrity protection.
-This parameter is not relevant if the group uses only the group mode, see {{ssec-common-context-cs-enc-alg}}.
+If this parameter is not set, the pairwise mode is not used in the group.

 ### ID Context ## {#ssec-common-context-id-context}